ouyangw/fansite-analytics-challenge/src/README.md

-Offline algorithm is straightforward: use a hashmap (maps from host to number of connection) to record how many times each host appears in the log file, and after processing all log events, dump the content in hashmap to a vector and partially sort the vector to get the top 10 most active host.
+Offline algorithm is straightforward: use a hashmap (maps from host to number of connection) to record how many times each host appears in the log file, and after processing all log events, use a min-heap to screen out the top 10 most active host.

 The hashmap gives a O(1) access time so reading all entries in the log file results in O(N) time complexity where N is the number of entries in the log file.
-The time complexity of partial sort is O(M\*log(10)) where M is the number of unique hosts.
+The time complexity of heap push and pop operation is O(log(10)), so the time complexity for processing M number of unique hosts in the hashmap is O(M\*log(10)).
 So the overall time complexity is O(N + M\*log(10)) = O(N).

-The space complexity of hashmap and the vector is the same O(M), so the overall space complexity is O(M).
+The space complexity of hashmap and the vector is O(M) and O(10), respectively.
+So the overall space complexity is O(M).

 ### Online Algorithm